corsettiDev/flowdeck/README.md

 ---

+## Quickstart

+### Requirements

+Some of the more advanced automations regarding specific frameworks require some Applescript to work, these profiles will be marked as MacOS only.
+Don't forget the Webflow step below, it's very important to how the automations work.

+- Tested on MacOS 10.11 or later
+- Stream Deck App/Software
+- Stream Deck Plugin for Applescript: [OSA Script](https://apps.elgato.com/plugins/com.gabrielperales.osascript)
+- Google Chrome (can be used with other Chromium based browsers with [minor changes to select actions](#browser-migration))
+- Allow JavaScript from Apple Events in the developer tab of your browser
+- **In Webflow** bring up the **Quick Find** bar with cmd or ctrl + k or e, and click on the settings icon on the right end of the bar, make sure all actions are enabled **except** for 'Add asset'
+- *Some client first related actions will require the [Finsweet Extension](https://chrome.google.com/webstore/detail/finsweet-extension-for-we/mjfibgdpclkaemogkfadpbdfoinnejep)*

+### Installation

+After choosing the profiles you'd like to use on your Stream Deck and downloading them, follow these instructions to import them:

+1. Open the **Stream Deck** software and open the **Settings**
+2. In the **Settings** click on the **Profiles** tab
+3. Click on the down arrow at the bottom right of the **Profiles** window and click **Import...**
+4. Navigate to your downloaded profiles and click to add them.
+5. The imported profiles will be add to your profile list for that device.

+### Post-Install

+The profiles are setup with a variety of tools ready to be used, but to take full advantage of the idea behind this concept, explore the actions and modify them or the layout to best suit your workflow!

+---

 ## Browser Migration

 For some actions involving Applescript, a browser is specified.
 To use other browsers instead, you'll have to modify the Applescript in those actions to point at your new browser.